gvolpatolima/DogsNcats/README.md

     Run git-lfs pull
     Run python manage.py runserver.
     Click on the "Fetch new dogs, cats" button to display a random image of a dog or a cat.
-    Click on the "Classify Image" button to use the AI-powered image classification feature to determine whether the displayed image is a dog or a cat.
+    Click on the "AI classify" button to use the AI-powered image classification feature to determine whether the displayed image is a dog or a cat.
     Repeat steps 3-4 to load and classify different images.

 ## Credits